How Does the Mirena Coil Work?

 It is important to remember that not all of these side effects will be present and indeed many women experience no side effects at all.

-You should talk to Mr Broome, Consultant Gynaecologist at the Beaumont Hospital in Bolton if you are at all worried about any aspect of having the Mirena coil fitted.
+You should talk to Mr Broome, Consultant Gynaecologist at Spire Manchester Hospital if you are at all worried about any aspect of having the Mirena coil fitted.

 How is the Mirena coil fitted?